gbarillot/rails-vue-demo-app/README.md

 # Rails + Vite + Vue + Pina Demo App

+### This repo is not longer maintained
+Feel free to grab some ideas, but I will no longer update this codebase.

 ## Description

 Demo Single Page Application based on Ruby on Rails 7.0.2, using Vue 3 + Pina, compiled with Vite.